 Chronic Wasting Disease (CWD)

-USGS CWD Map, Updated January, 2013.
+USGS CWD Map, Updated Mat, 2013.
 Click to Enlarge

 According to information provided by the U.S. Department of Agriculture’s Animal and Plant Health Inspection Service Veterinary Services as of 2011, approximately 164,500 farmed cervids (both deer and elk) have been tested across the nation since 2002.
 Of that number, only 171 farmed cervids tested positive for CWD.
 Of those, USDA reported CWD was detected in 13 farmed white-tailed deer herds and 39 farmed elk herds in 11 states: Colorado, Kansas, Michigan, Minnesota, Missouri, Montana, New Hampshire, New York, Oklahoma, South Dakota and Wisconsin.

 Out of approximately 775,000 free-ranging wild cervids tested since 2002, approximately 3,130 animals were found to be positive in 15 states: Colorado, Illinois, Kansas, Maryland, Minnesota, North Dakota, New Hampshire, New Mexico, New York, South Dakota, Utah, Virginia, Wisconsin, West Virginia and Wyoming.

 Click on map for larger image.

 Researchers identify terrain likely to attract CWD-infected deer April 10, 2014 Pennsylvania, back40forums.com